skypilot-org/skypilot/README.md

 ```bash
 sky launch my_task.yaml
 ```
-SkyPilot will perform multiple actions for you:
+SkyPilot performs these heavy-lifting actions for you:
 1. Find the lowest priced VM instance type across different clouds
-2. Provision the VM
+2. Provision the VM, with auto-failover if the cloud returned capacity errors
-3. Copy the local contents of `workdir` to the VM
+3. Sync the local `workdir` to the VM
 4. Run the task's `setup` commands to prepare the VM for running the task
 5. Run the task's `run` commands